kmalakoff/knockback-todos-app/README.md

     return kb.locale_manager.get((if count == 1 then 'remaining_template_s' else 'remaining_template_pl'), count)
   )
 ```

-* In this case, the displayed text "remaining_text" needs to be updated with the locale_changes, but because the string id is dynamic and it inserts the count number, a manual locale dependency is used.
+In this case, "done_at" changes when the the "done_at" attribute changes or locale changes (through LongDateLocalizer).
+So "done_text" will be relocalized correctly.
 ```coffeescript
 TodoViewModel = (model) ->
   ...